GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         }
         ```

-    1. Use the thumbnail class to create a kind of box to hold the thumbnail image and its caption:
+    1. Use the thumbnail class to create a box to hold the thumbnail image and its caption:

         ```css
         div.thumbnail {